jee00609/AWS_Foundational/개념 모음/AWS Personal Health Dashboard.md

 ### NO.208
 Which AWS dashboard displays relevant and timely information to help users manage events in progress, and provides proactive notifications to help plan for scheduled activities?

+### NO.282
+Which AWS service provides alerts when an AWS event may impact a company's AWS resources?